Mobile No. 1 (2022)

 Occupies a space 26" in diameter by 42" tall

-For our forth mobile we challenged ourselves to create something that captured the spirit of a campfire gathering at night.
+For our fourth mobile we challenged ourselves to create something that captured the spirit of a campfire gathering at night.
 Campers often sit around a campfire under the nighttime stars while telling stories, singing, or just sitting quietly.
 An inner loop was used to create the campfire circle that is placed under an arching canopy of nighttime stars and over a CAMP FLUXUS banner.
-This mobile reminds us of how connected we have sometimes felt to both our fellow campers around the fire and to the vast and spacious emptiness of the universe while quietly gazing into the starry depth of space at night.
+This mobile reminds us of how connected we have sometimes felt to both our fellow campers around the fire, as well as to the vast and spacious emptiness of the universe while quietly gazing into the starry depth of space at night.

 Mobile in motion